If you manage or own a business, you undoubtedly have a website; and if you have a website, you more than likely are using Google Analytics.

 Once you know what you want your website to do for your business, you can then focus on the Google Analytics insights that help you reach your goals.

-Basic Business KPI for Google Analytics
+Basic Business Google Analytics KPIs

 The Google Analytics interface is organized into four main sections: Audience, Acquisition, Behavior, and Conversions.
 Each of these sections includes several subsections and report types, so we’ll point out a few of the most important ones you should focus on first.